irvinebroque/cloudflare-docs/content/analytics/analytics-engine/get-started.md

 });
 ```

-In our initial version, developers are responsible for **providing fields in a consistent order**, so that they have the same semantics when querying.
-In a future iteration, we plan to let developers name their blobs and doubles in the binding, and then use these names when writing data points in the runtime.
+When writing data, keep blobs and doubles in a consistent order so you can reference them later when querying.

-## 4. Query data using GraphQL and SQL API
+## 4. Query data with GraphQL or SQL

-Data can be queried using either [GraphQL](/analytics/graphql-api/) or the [SQL API](/analytics/analytics-engine/sql-api/).

-The GraphQL API powers our dashboard and is better suited for building interactive dashboards.
-At this time, the GraphQL API exposes a highly simplified schema, though we plan to support a richer schema over time.

-SQL API is better suited for writing ad hoc queries and integrating with external tools like Grafana.
-At this time, the SQL API only supports the `SELECT` statement and a limited subset of SQL functionality.
+Query Workers Analytics Engine data through:

+* [GraphQL](/analytics/graphql-api/) – best for powering dashboards with a simplified schema.
+* [SQL API](/analytics/analytics-engine/sql-api/) – best for ad hoc queries, ClickHouse-compatible tools, or Grafana.

-The SQL API is available as an HTTP endpoint at `https://api.cloudflare.com/client/v4/accounts/YOUR_ACCOUNT_ID/analytics_engine/sql` using the `POST` and `GET` method.
-You need to include an `Authorization: Bearer _____` token where the underscores should be replaced with a Cloudflare [API Token](https://dash.cloudflare.com/profile/api-tokens) that has the `Account Analytics Read` permission.
+The SQL API is an HTTP endpoint at `https://api.cloudflare.com/client/v4/accounts/YOUR_ACCOUNT_ID/analytics_engine/sql` (use `POST` or `GET`).
+Authenticate with a Cloudflare [API Token](https://dash.cloudflare.com/profile/api-tokens) that has the **Account Analytics Read** permission.
+Tools like [Postman](https://www.postman.com/) can send the request if you prefer a GUI.

-If you prefer a graphical interface, you can use [Postman](https://www.postman.com/) to connect to the SQL API endpoint and run your query.
-Postman is an application that can be used to test APIs.
-You can use the endpoint mentioned above using the `POST` and `GET` methods.

 ### Example of querying data with the SQL API